 The main area is carpeted.
 The metal framed double bed is made up with two pillows per person and duvet.
 All bedding is man-made.
+Blanket/throws are also provided.
 Access to the far side of the bed may be a little restricted for taller people, as the roof slopes down to 177cm where it meets the wall.
 A portable electric radiator is also against this wall, next to the window.
 Central heating radiator is to the right of the window, central heating is normally switched off from May to October.

 There are smaller three drawer chests to either side of the bed, with hanging bed-side lamps.
 A hairdryer is located in the top drawer of the large chest of drawers, which has a reading lamp and small mirror on top.